BrianHGrant/beats_box/README.md

     https://github.com/BrianHGrant/drum-machine

 ## Installation
-The Epicodus TR-909 can be accessed through a webpage at https://brianhgrant.github.io/drum-machine/
+The Beats Box EP-909 can be accessed through a webpage at http://beats-box.bhgconcepts.com/

 ## Technologies Used
 HTML5, CSS, JavaScript, JQuery 3, BootStrap